HiImFelipe/Ingresso/README.md

 ### Steps

-1 - Create a .env file on project's root, it's format should be like this
+1 - Create a .env file on project's root, it's format should be like the following:

 ```
 MYSQL_USERNAME = 'foo'